physar/SimPlus/index.md

 ## RoboCup Simulation (Secondary/Open)

 This page gives some install, set up and introduction to use Webots for a Rescue based simulation setup.
-This is a demo, or trial, for creating a Resuce Simulation based platform to bridge the gap between RoboCupJunior Rescue Simulation & RoboCup Major Rescue Simulation.
+This is a demo, or trial, for creating a Rescue Simulation based platform to bridge the gap between RoboCupJunior Rescue Simulation & RoboCup Major Rescue Simulation.
 This platform uses open-source software, and the installation has been kept as simple as possible to provide a low barried to entry.
 A number of introductory exercises are provided, in addition to which many more are available online.
 Specific 'competition worlds' are also provided which are similar to thoose which will be used in the competition.

 ### About